opengisch/qgis_server_render_geojson/README.md

 # qgis_server_render_geojson

-A QGIS Server Plugin to render GeoJSON with a QML styling
+A **QGIS Server Plugin** to render **GEOJSON** with **QML styling**.

-With this plugin installed, your QGIS server will be able to render a geojson file to an image.
-The geojson file can be a local file or downloaded from a network service.
-A qml file can be provided that is used to style the geojson.
+With this plugin installed, your QGIS server will be able to render a geojson file to a PNG image.
+The geojson file can be a **local file or downloaded from a network service**.
+A qml file can be provided to define the rendering style of the geojson.

-This is almost like a WMS, except that the source of the data and the symbology are dynamic and must be provided as url parameter.
-There is also no such thing as "GetCapabilities".
+It works almost like WMS, except that the source of the data and the symbology are dynamic and must be provided as url parameter.
+There is also no such thing as `GetCapabilities`.

 ## Quick start guide: docker-compose